Efficient first-principles inverse design of nanolasers

 \subsection{Single-pole threshold approximation}

 The expression in \eqref{eq:SALT} simplifies when considering a single high-$Q$ lasing mode $L$ ($i=j=L$) that is aligned to the atomic transition $\omega_a=\omega_L$ of the emitters in the gain medium.
-This approximation, which is accurate for a sufficiently high $Q$ (e.g.~$Q\gtrsim 100$ in previous work~\cite{cerjan_2016}) is also known as the single-pole approximation (SPA-) SALT equation~\cite{Ge_2010}
+This approximation, which is accurate for a sufficiently high $Q$ (e.g.~$Q\gtrsim 100$ in previous work~\cite{cerjan_2016} and numerical validation in \appref{sec:app_val}) is also known as the single-pole approximation (SPA-) SALT equation~\cite{Ge_2010}

 where the change in the dielectric permittivity is given by